 If programmed, "Quick Bypass" allows you to easily bypass all open (faulted) zones without having to enter zone numbers individually.
 This feature is useful if, for example, you routinely leave certain windows open when arming at night.

+(Security Code) BYPASS

-1. + 6 BYPASS + [#] Alpha Display: (Security Code) In a few moments, all open zones will be displayed DISARMED - PRESS TO SHOW FAULTS and automatically bypassed.
+In a few moments, all open zones will be displayed and automatically bypassed.
 Make sure that only those zones that you wish to leave unprotected are bypassed, and that there are no other zones unintentionally left open.

-Fixed-Word Display: NOT READY 2.
-Wait for all bypassed zones to be displayed, then arm Alpha Display: Ask your installer if "Quick Bypass" is active for your system, and if so, check here: DISARMED BYPASS READY TO ARM Fixed-Word Display: BYPASS
+2. Wait for all bypassed zones to be displayed, then arm the system as desired.

+Ask your installer if "Quick Bypass" is active for your system, and if so, check here:

+DISARMED - PRESS \ TO SHOW FAULTS

+English Display: NOT READY

+DISARMED BYPASS READY TO ARM

+English Display: BYPASS